alphagov/forms/research/2024-10-24_Branching_round_1.md

 ### Building 2 branches

-One participant saw each branch as separate routing,w whereas our implementation groups them together within a 'set' of routes for a question.
+One participant saw each branch as separate routing, whereas our implementation groups them together within a 'set' of routes for a question.

 ### 'Add a route from a question' page
 The content on the page to choose which question is a little less clear for 2 branches, and less easily understood.
 However, they all manage to choose the correct question [there was only one to choose!].